Kyr4l/ei-universal-mod/README.md

 - We __do not__ own any of the tools used *except* the scripts in __ei-multitool__, the binaries used are community tools.
 - Some files included in `extra-assets/reference-assets` come from the vanilla game, some others come from other mods.
-- This mod was created by Westerners and helped by a few Russians, we do __not__ wish to participate in any conflict related or not to the current events.
-Politics shall __not__ interfere with our love for an old game.
+- This mod was developed with contributions from both Western and Russian modders.
+It is strictly a passion project, and we do not endorse or engage in any political discussions or conflicts.
+Our goal is solely to enhance and preserve an old game we love.

 ### License Notice